Net Worth

 The Kardashians Salary

 In 2022, Hulu paid $100 million for the first two seasons of The Kardashians, and reports suggest that each daughter was earning $7.5 million per season.
-However, it appears as though the deal was for 40 episodes, leading us to believe that the format was later changed from twenty episodes per season to ten episodes.
+However, it appears the deal was for 40 episodes, leading us to believe the format was later changed from 20 episodes per season to 10.

-To date, sixty episodes of The Kardashians have aired, but according to IMDB, Kourtney has only appeared in forty of them.
-Thus, we don’t know if Kourtney earned the minimum of $15 million, as per the terms of the deal, or if she has continued earning more in the recent seasons.
+To date, 60 episodes of The Kardashians have aired, but according to IMDb, Kourtney has only appeared in 40 of them.
+Thus, we don’t know whether Kourtney earned the minimum of $15 million under the terms of the deal, or whether she has continued to earn more in recent seasons.

 Real Estate

 In 2014, together with Scott Disick, Kourtney spent $9 million to acquire NFL star Keyshawn Johnson’s 12,000-square-foot mansion in Calabasas.
-This is an absolute family home heaven with six bedrooms, a gourmet kitchen, and kids’ rooms galore, where Kourtney resides with her husband, Travis Barker.
+This is absolute family-home heaven with six bedrooms, a gourmet kitchen, and kids’ rooms galore, where Kourtney resides with her husband, Travis Barker.

 In June 2021, Kourtney purchased a 9,335-square-foot home in La Quinta, California, for $12 million.
 The house is fully furnished with (again) six bedrooms and seven-and-a-half bathrooms.
-Its neutral tones of wood are a perfect match with the California desert.
+Its neutral wood tones are a perfect match for the California desert.

 Controversies

-The life of the most popular family in the world can’t leave anyone indifferent and is not without controversy.
+The life of the most popular family in the world leaves no one indifferent and is not without controversy.
 Here are a few of them.

 The first controversy concerns the fight between Kourtney and her sister, Kim Kardashian.
-One of the episodes of 2019 of Keeping Up With The Kardashians turned into a real fight between two sisters, which involved lots of kicks and punches and ended with Kim slapping Kourtney twice!
+One of the 2019 episodes of Keeping Up With The Kardashians turned into a real fight between two sisters, involving lots of kicks and punches, and ended with Kim slapping Kourtney twice!
 It was a real drama.

 Kardashian’s romantic life has also had its fair share of rocky moments.
 During a yacht trip to South France, Kourtney’s ex-husband, Scott Disick, was caught cheating on her with his ex-girlfriend, Chloe Bartol.
 Celebrities’ lives can’t exist without dumb gossip, but someone photographed the star getting close to another woman.